00shadow00/deb9vps/README.md

 <h1 align="center">AutoScriptVPS<img src="https://img.shields.io/badge/Version-2.0-blue.svg"></h1>

-<p align="center">AutoScriptVPS is made by RadzVPN to minimize the time consumed and user involvement in setting up your VPS <b>with blocking the users to use torrents</b></p>
+<p align="center">AutoScriptVPS is modified by OrangeVPN to minimize the time consumed and user involvement in setting up your VPS <b>with blocking the users to use torrents</b></p>
 <h3 align="center">Services</h3>
 <p align="center">
   <a><img src="https://img.shields.io/badge/Service-OpenSSH-green.svg"></a>